Upstream Sanctuary

 About Us

-We are a husband and wife of multi-racial descent who operate a small home garden located on 5 1/2 acres.
-Our garden-farm is one part potager, one part small market garden nestled high in the rolling hills above the scenic Anchor River Valley, traditional Sugpiaq and Denaina Land.
-This is our 5th year growing produce and flowers, 3rd year providing garden shares locally and our 2nd year tending to our garden at our new North Fork home.
+We operate a small home garden located on 5 1/2 acres nestled high in the rolling hills above the Anchor River Valley, traditional Sugpiaq and Denaina Land.
+This is our 6th year growing produce and flowers and 3rd year tending the garden at our new North Fork home.
+We are not farmers, instead we work full-time year-round jobs in the service industry.
+Gardening connects us to our creativity, community, identity, lost heritage, family history and land based knowledge.

 Some of our seasonal offerings include: staple vegetables, duck eggs, culinary and tea herbs, cut flowers and more.